-The notification procedure for obtaining a general authorisation involves the completion of a notification form, which can be completed on the ComReg online portal.
+The notification procedure for obtaining a general authorisation can be completed on the ComReg online portal.
 Operators are free to commence operations once a properly and fully completed notification has been received by ComReg.
 A notifying party is, however, immediately subject to the Irish regulatory regime and the conditions set out in the general authorisation.
 Conditions that may be attached to a general authorisation are set out in the schedule to the Authorisation Regulations.

 General authorisations are unlimited in duration.
-No fee is payable on notification; however, an annual levy (0.2 per cent of relevant turnover) is payable where an operator's turnover in Ireland in the relevant financial year is €500,000 or more.
+No fee is payable on notification; however, an annual levy (0.2 per cent of relevant turnover) is payable where an operator's relevant turnover (ie, relating to the service or network) in Ireland in the relevant financial year is €500,000 or more.

 The European Framework as transposed also governs the granting of rights of use for numbers and radio spectrum.
-On 22 December 2015, ComReg Decision No. 08/15 revised the numbering conditions of use and application process and is currently engaging in a public consultation to further revise these conditions of rights of use.
+ComReg revised the numbering conditions of use and application process, amalgamating the Numbering Conventions and conditions of use to simplify the rules.